 Volunteer wheat control: Protecting Kansas wheat

-There are several things producers can do: delay planting dates as long as feasible, control any significant stands of green foxtail and barnyard grass near fields that will be planted to wheat, and plant wheat varieties with resistance to wheat streak mosaic virus (Joe or Oakley CL) or to the wheat curl mite (Byrd, Langin, TAM 112, T-158, etc.).
-However, getting good control of these virus diseases starts primarily with controlling volunteer wheat, especially after the recent rainfall events.
+There are several things producers can do: delay planting dates as long as feasible, control any significant stands of green foxtail and barnyard grass near fields that will be planted to wheat, and plant wheat varieties with resistance to wheat streak mosaic.
+However, getting good control of these virus diseases starts primarily with controlling volunteer wheat.
 Control volunteer wheat soon in order to protect the wheat crop planted this fall.

-Volunteer wheat within a mile or more of a field that will be planted to wheat should be completely dead at least two weeks before wheat planting.
-This will also help control wheat curl mites, Hessian fly, and wheat aphids (bird cherry oat aphids and greenbugs, etc.) in the fall.
+Volunteer wheat within a half-mile or more of a field that will be planted to wheat should be completely dead at least two weeks before wheat planting.
+This will help control wheat curl mites, Hessian fly, and wheat aphids (bird cherry oat aphids and greenbugs, etc.) in the fall.

 Wheat streak mosaic virus

-The most important threat from volunteer wheat for wheat producers in the western half of the state is the wheat streak mosaic complex including wheat streak mosaic, High Plains mosaic, and Triticum mosaic.
-These diseases cause stunting and yellow streaking on the leaves (Figure 1).
+The most important threat from volunteer wheat is the wheat streak mosaic complex including wheat streak mosaic, High Plains mosaic, and Triticum mosaic.
+These diseases cause stunting and yellow streaking on the leaves.
 In most cases, infection can be traced to a nearby field of volunteer wheat, although there are other hosts, such as corn, millet, and many annual grasses, such as yellow foxtail and prairie cupgrass.
 Controlling volunteer is one of the most effective way to lower the local risk of the wheat streak mosaic virus complex.

 Figure 1.
 Wheat streak mosaic.
 Photo by Erick DeWolf, K-State Research and Extension.